Liz-Conway/OT4All/README.md

 Depending on the role assigned to the user, when they log in they will see the same page but with different role-specific options under the "My Profile" menu.

-#### Therapies
+#### View Therapies
-The purpose of this page is to show clients and potential clients a list of Occupational Therapies offered by this website.
+This feature will show clients and potential clients a list of Occupational Therapies offered by the OT4U website.
 By seeing a range of different Therapies, the client can make an informed decision as to the correct therapy to suit their particular needs.

 |  Desktop   |  Mobile   |
 | --- | --- |